 First broadcast on About Anglia in 1962 then presenting on Border TV.
 Joined pirate station Radio City in 1965.
 Known as “Tatty” Tom Edwards.
 On Radio Caroline South in 1967.
 On Radio 1 from 1968 as one of the presenters of Midday Spin, Radio 1 Club and What’s New.
 In vision tv announcer mainly on Thames.
 Presented Happy Weekend Everybody and Roundabout East Anglia on the Radio 4 regional service from 1970.
 On Radio 2 from early 70s as announcer/newsreader.
 Long-running presenter of The Early Show on Saturday also Music Through Midnight and Radio 2 Ballroom.
 During the 80s in California on tv and radio.
 On BBC1 presenting Look East and announcer on Wipeout.

 David GearyJoined the BBC in 1958 working as announcer across the networks.
-Presented Family Fare, Music is the Air, Music We Love and Just for You on the Light Programme.
+Presented Family Fare, Music is the Air, Music We Love, Serenade in the Night and Just for You on the Light Programme.
 He left in 1971.
 In 1973 reading the news on About Anglia.
 By 1977 working at Independent Radio News.
 Later at World Service and announcer on LWT.
 Returned to BBC in July 1981 as newsreader on Radio 2.

 Started as song plugger moved to Deutsch Grammophon then TV researcher First broadcast on BBC TV’s All Things Considered.
 Joined Radio 2 in 1971 as announcer/newsreader.
 Best known for reading the Classified Football Results from 1974 initially sharing the duties with other announcers and then sole reader from 1980s on Radio 2, Radio 5 and Radio 5 Live.
 Also hosted Brass and Strings, On the Third Beat and You and the Night and the Music.